Learn How to Find Support Groups: Wh...

 • NAMI (National Alliance on Mental Illness):

-Provides free, peer-led support groups for people living with mental illness and their family members.
+Provides free, peer-led support groups for people living with mental health conditions and their family members.

 • Narcotics Anonymous:

-Offers an international meeting search for individuals recovering from narcotic and drug addiction.
+Offers an international meeting search for people recovering from opioid use disorder and other substance use disorders.

 • She Recovers:

-Shares trauma-informed support for women and nonbinary individuals recovering from substance use, mental health challenges, and life transitions.
+Shares trauma-informed support for women and nonbinary people recovering from substance use, mental health challenges, and life transitions.

 • SMART Recovery: